yaal-coop/sheraf/doc/tutorial/attributes.rst

 Introduction
 ------------

 The most simple attribute type is the :class:`~sheraf.attributes.simples.SimpleAttribute`.
 It can hold anything that an :class:`~BTrees.OOBTree` can store.
+It does not apply any type coercion or transformation on the data you put in it.
+It will just try to save it as it is.

 .. code-block:: python